BookStackApp/BookStack/dev/docs/visual-theme-system.md

 ## Customizing View Files

 Content placed in your `themes/<theme_name>/` folder will override the original view files found in the `resources/views` folder.
-These files are typically [Laravel Blade](https://laravel.com/docs/6.x/blade) files.
+These files are typically [Laravel Blade](https://laravel.com/docs/8.x/blade) files.
+As an example, I could override the `resources/views/books/parts/list-item.blade.php` file with my own template at the path `themes/<theme_name>/books/parts/list-item.blade.php`.

 ## Customizing Icons